staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 So what to do to bring calmness to the team?
 * Perform a comprehensive risk assessment, conduct pre-mortems, and anticipate potential failure scenarios before they arise.
-* In critical situations take a lead and help the team solve the problem.
+* In critical situations take the lead and help the team solve the problem.
 * And again, overcommunicate and bring clarity.

 ## Build trust and relationships